Skip to content

 If you’re emailing a larger company, it’s sensible to include the position you’re applying for, your name in the subject line, and a vacancy code or job ID.
 This makes it easier for the recruiting manager to see your job inquiry email in their crowded inbox.

-4. Use an appropriate salutation
+4. Use a suitable salutation

 Don’t use a generic greeting such as “Dear Sir or Madam” or “To Whom It May Concern”.
 It almost guarantees that your job inquiry email will not be read.